Every object in the National Museum tells a story and our dynamic, curriculum-linked school programs bring these stories to life.

 Frequently asked questions

-Lunch or recess in the Museum Forecourt or lakeside amphitheatre are still permitted under Covid-19 safety guidelines.
+Lunch or recess in outdoor areas such as the the Museum Forecourt or lakeside Amphitheatre are welcome.

 Yes, costs apply.
 Please see program information for payment details.